lucosanta/tensorflow-cifar10-test/README.md

 ## Conclusion

-Results are just as expected which means with an accuracy near 40% in training phase comapred to the ~10% obtained with random results.
+Results are just as expected which means with an accuracy near 40% in training phase compared to the ~10% obtained with random results.
 In a previous try, I had a 99% which was caused by missing augmentation of data inside the `shuffle_batch` related to the images and it was suffering of overfitting.